 The Insight measure for breadth and depth, known on Parentzone Scotland as 'awards gained by level' refers to the range of qualifications taken and the level at which they are achieved.

-breadth and depth, two of the seven principles of design for Curriculum for Excellence.
+Find information on breadth and depth, two of the seven principles of design for Curriculum for Excellence.

 Datazones are small geographical areas of Scotland.
 They have an average population of between 500 and 1,000 residents and contain households with similar social characteristics.
 They sit within local authority boundaries and, where possible, respect physical boundaries and natural communities.